bfattori/TheRenderEngine/demos/ui/README.txt

-Text Rendering Demo
+User Interface Demo
 -------------------

-The text rendering demo is intended to show how to use the various text rendering objects of The Render Engine.
-It demonstrates:
+The UI demo is intended to demonstrate the creation of UI controls in a graphical context and field grouping.
+The demo includes:

-* The vector text component
-* The bitmap text component & loading bit mapped fonts
-* The context-native text component
+* UI controls
+* Field groups